Definitely. And what matters most is how you understand it, for yourself.

 There’s no right or wrong here, and things can get complex and subtle.
 For example, for the same man, at different times, the same words may: initially freak them out, later on feel perfectly appropriate, and much later seem unecessary and unhelpful.

-Again, only you can know what language works for you – or at least begin sorting it out for yourself.
+Again, only you can know what language works for you – or at least begin at Defining Unwanted Sexual Experiences.

-Finally, you might want to read Definitions, Labels, and Sorting It Out For Yourself, as well as Mic Hunter’s Stages of Recovery, which describes how men’s perspectives on what happened can change dramatically over time.
+Finally, you might want to read Mic Hunter’s Stages of Recovery, which describes how men’s perspectives on what happened can change dramatically over time.